Comparisoft

 Pricing: Free tier available; paid starts at $8/user/month

-Best for fitness businesses that want to build a centralized operations hub with documentation.
+Best for fitness businesses that want a centralized operations hub combining documentation, SOPs, and project tracking.

 Buyer's Guide

-Most single-location gyms and studios can manage operations with simple tools — Trello, Google Workspace, or Notion.
-Dedicated PM software becomes valuable when you're managing multiple locations, running significant marketing programs, coordinating large facility projects, or developing new class programming across a team.
-Don't overcomplicate it: the best PM tool for a gym is the one your staff will actually use.
+Most single-location gyms and studios can manage operations effectively with simple, free tools.
+Trello or ClickUp handle recurring checklists and one-off projects without costing anything.
+Dedicated PM software becomes genuinely valuable when you're managing multiple locations, running structured marketing programs (January campaigns, referral drives, seasonal promotions), coordinating large facility projects, or developing new class programming across a team.
+The most important consideration is adoption: the best PM tool for a fitness business is the one your trainers, floor managers, and front desk staff will actually use consistently.
+Start simple and add complexity only when you outgrow it.

 Frequently Asked Questions